Dani3lSun/apex-websocket-notify-bundle/README.md

 - **REST-Interface**

-Sending messages and notifications to users which are connected over the websocket interface.
+Sending messages and notifications to users which are connected to the websocket interface.

 - **Websocket-Interface**

 Connecting and authenticating users against the node server and still more to receive live messages on client browser from server part.
 There exists 2 rooms/namespaces which users can subscribe to:

     - **private** - For single user messages to all instances of one user (e.g. one user is logged in with 3 browsers)
     - **public** - For single user messages to all instances of one user *AND* broadcasting messages to all connected clients

 - **Helper pages**